cufyorg-archive/cufy-json/README.md

 # json
-JSON parser and formatter
+### So advanced JSON formatter, parser and classifyer
+- Uses readers and writers (buffered)
+- Completly inhiretable and easy to do (syntax and algorethem)
+- Supports comments
+- Supports recursion
+- Can parse to an existing container (List or Map) and it deep override them
+- Can specifiy the type of the input or output using Clazzes (see [Clazz.java][clazz])

-To implement this repository using `jitpack`. write on your `build.gradle`:
+To implement this repository using `jitpack`.
+Write the following on your `build.gradle`:

 ```gradle
 repositories {